philippemezzadri/frisquet-esphome/README.md

 ## Installation

-The Frisquet ESPHome component concists in two components:
+The Frisquet ESPHome component consists of two components:

-- `heat_curve_climate` a custom [Climate](<https://esphome.io/components/climate/index.html>) component that will control the boiler water setpoint based on external temperature measurement and ambiant temperature setpoint.
+- `heat_curve_climate` a custom [Climate](<https://esphome.io/components/climate/index.html>) component that will control the boiler water setpoint based on target, current (internal) and outside temperatures and a heating curve formula.
 - `friquet_boiler` a custom [Float Output](<https://esphome.io/components/output/>) component that will actually communicate with the Frisquet boiler.

 They can be installed using the [External Components](https://esphome.io/components/external_components) feature of ESPHome.